COSIMOv03/password-generator/README.md

 brew install --build-from-source password-generator
 ## Verify Functionality: After installation, make sure the program works correctly by running the command:
 password-generator --help

+## How to Install and Run on Windows with winget

+## Prerequisites: Ensure that Windows Package Manager, you can check if winget is installed by running the following command in PowerShell:
+winget --version
+## Installation using winget: Once you have winget installed, you can install your program with a simple command.
+Assuming the program has been uploaded to a repository or tap on winget, you can install it using:
+winget install COSIMOv03.password-generator
+## Make sure that the program is available on winget.
+If not, you'll need to submit the manifest to the winget-pkgs repository.
+## Execution: After the program has been installed, you can run it directly from PowerShell or Command Prompt:
+password-generator
+## This will execute the password generator and display a secure, randomly generated password.
+## Update the Program: To update the program to the latest version, use:
+winget upgrade COSIMOv03.password-generator

 ### Apache License